ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 ## Empathizing Mode

-As noted in Chapter one, there is a strong emphasis on empathy in contemporary discussions of occupational therapy.
+As noted in Chapter One, there is a strong emphasis on empathy in contemporary discussions of occupational therapy.
 Use of the empathizing mode involves the actual enactment of empathetic communication toward the client during therapy.
 This enactment includes bearing witness to and fully understanding a client's physical, psychological, interpersonal, and emotional experience.
 This is accomplished through seeking to understand the client by:

 Expressing a general curiosity about the client's state of mind or experience through general questions (e.g., What is on your mind right now?
 Is there something you do not like about this activity?
 How are you feeling?
 Where would you like to begin?).
 This process is referred to as gentle inquiry.